 Summary: Is the ground floor an investment worth it?

-Underwriting at Groundfloor is transparent.
+- Underwriting at Groundfloor is transparent.
 They do not want to have a single defaulted loan.
-Investors may benefit from defaults (defined as the borrower missing a payment) because Groundfloor can take action, which can speed up repayment or increase return.
+Investors may benefit from defaults (defined as the borrower missing a payment) because Groundfloor can take action, which can speed up repayment or increase returns.

 - Groundfloor allows anyone to invest with as little as $10.